onfe/web/content/posts/2019-11-03-wheres-the-autoexec-creator/index.md

 ---
-title: Where's the autoexec creator gone?
+title: Wheres the autoexec creator gone?
 date: 2019-11-03
 lead: It's in the past now...
 tags: